-Appealable orders
+Appealable Orders

-Section 50(1) provides that an appeal shall lie from the order refusing to-
+Section 50(1) provides that "notwithstanding anything contained in any other law for the time being in force, an appeal shall lie from the order refusing to-

 - a. refer the parties to arbitration under section 45; - b. enforce a foreign award under section 48, to the court authorised by law to hear appeals from such order